AshridgeTechnologies/elemento/stories/Backlog.md

 Bugs
 ----
-- Service worker no longer serves files after being woken up (dirHandle lost)
-- Writes and preview updates get out of order - latest change sometimes does not show in Preview
 - Preview cannot reload named pages - service worker gives 404
-- Previews are mixed up if open two projects in different tabs
-- Does not show preview on new project - sw gives 404 - until reload frame
 - Runtime blow-up if dereference null in formula
 - TrueFalse readOnly does not work
 - Vertical layout with text and button shows only the top few pixels